mozhdehNouri/androidStudies/Compose/State/State in compose.md

 }
 ```

 This won't work either.
 As soon as you change `enabled` to `false`, Compose will correctly refresh your UI when you update your state.
 It will also execute `mutableStateOf()` again, recreating the state object and rerendering your UI with the `enabled` value being `true`

 important note :
 If you are creating a state object within a `ViewModel` you do not need to wrap your states in a `remember {}` function, but your `ViewModel` needs to be remembered somehow.
 This is handled automatically for you via the dedicated `viewModel {}` or `hiltViewModel()` functions.

+the end definition of remebering dose:

+The [**remember{}**](https://developer.android.com/reference/kotlin/androidx/compose/runtime/package-summary#remember(kotlin.Function0)) can be used to store both mutable [and ]()immutable objects.

+A value computed by remember{} is stored in the Composition during **initial composition**, and the stored value is returned during recomposition.

+In each **recomposition**, remember() returns the stored value so the composable can use it.
+Whenever the stored value has to change, you can update it and remember() will store it.
+The next time a recomposition occurs, remember() will provide the latest value.

 ### rememberSavable :